DanBennettDev/hyperuniform/ReadMe.md

 # What is it?

-An external for MAX/MSP.
-A signal rate, "stochastic" rhythm generator which retains a little more than usual of that word's original sense of "aiming at a mark".
-Also, it's an impressionistic* take on "hyperuniformity in the disordered, jammed, packing of soft spheres" as outlined in [this paper](https://arxiv.org/pdf/1402.6058).
-As to why "impressionistic" see the section "Hyperuniform" below.
+- An external for MAX/MSP.

+- A signal rate, "stochastic" rhythm generator.

+- An impressionistic take on "hyperuniformity in the disordered, jammed, packing of soft spheres" as outlined in [this paper](https://arxiv.org/pdf/1402.6058).
+(As to why "impressionistic" see the section "Hyperuniform" below.)

 The MAX patch is currently a bit cryptic.
 I need to document it all better.
 Please bear with me.
 My current research is not in computer music and I have a couple of other projects I also need to finish up.